PlaceMe-SAS/ngx-geo-api-gouv/projects/ngx-geo-api-gouv-address/README.md

 ```

 Use version 1 for Angular version 9 to 12.
-Use version 2 for Angular version 13 and above
+Use version 2 for Angular version 13 and above and Ivy engine.
+For Angular version 14 and above, you can also use the version having the same major number.

 ## Usage